WWE Network: Repeat/archival programming

 In addition to previous editions of the original programs listed above, the network includes many other previously aired events.

 Although the United States parental guidelines rating system rates most weekly WWE television programs TV-PG, the WWE Network broadcasts a wider range of content.
 A parental controls block is available and content rated TV-14 and TV-MA are preceded by an advisory warning.
-The network airs footage featuring Chris Benoit; it marks the first major airing of Benoit footage or even mention of Benoit in said footage since his murder-suicide in 2007.
+The network airs footage featuring Chris Benoit; it marks the first major airing of Benoit footage or even mention of Benoit in said footage since his double-murder-suicide in 2007.
 However, the Benoit tribute episode of Raw is replaced with the episode that aired internationally, a recap of championship matches.
 Also, Vengeance: Night of Champions in 2007 removes all references to Benoit during the ECW World Championship match.
 Over the Edge 1999, infamous for Owen Hart's death at the event, is also available for the first time since its original air date; however, some portions of the event have been edited out of respect to the Hart family.
 Matches called with Jesse Ventura on commentary, which had previously been dubbed over due to a 1991 lawsuit, are available with the original commentary.

 While the network promoted on-demand airings as being unedited, some instances of expletives, gestures, and all nudity are censored.
 Many programs were digitized for WWE 24/7 prior to the 2012 settlement with the World Wide Fund for Nature, and thus the "WWF" and the "WWF scratch" logo are censored in some instances.
 Some original music has been dubbed over with alternate tracks such as the original intro music to Saturday Night's Main Event (May 1985 – January 1988 episodes) which originally played "Obsession" by Animotion.

 At launch, all but one of New Jack's matches were removed from ECW pay-per-views, as was his surprise return at Heat Wave 1998, due to a combination of musical rights issues over his entrance music and the inability to remove the music without losing the original commentary audio.
 The deleted matches were eventually reinstated with replacement music and newly recorded Joey Styles commentary.
 Several pay-per-views are copies of their condensed home video releases, rather than the live versions, and so are missing matches.

 Archive content on the Peacock-hosted version of WWE Network is being further edited for content by NBCUniversal.
 On launch, two pay-per-views were edited to remove racially-insensitive content; WrestleMania VI was edited to remove a match between Roddy Piper and Bad News Brown where Piper had painted half of his body black, and Survivor Series 2005 was edited to remove a backstage segment where Vince McMahon used a racial slur in front of Booker T and John Cena.